2.4. Applications and systems structures#

 2.4.3.
 Speech synthesis#

 When we want to make a computer speak, we need a speech synthesiser, which takes text as input and outputs speech.
 It is thus the reverse of the information extraction -task, in that the roles of speech and labels (text) have been switched (see figure on the right).
-As in information extraction, also here we can also use simpler methods when applicable.
+As in information extraction, here we can also use simpler methods when applicable.
 The classical method is concatenative synthesis, where segments of speech, from a database, are fused together to form continuous sentences.
 Such methods are common for example in public announcement systems (e.g. train stations), where the range of possible announcements is known in advance.

 struct3